Handling bond coupon, principal and maturity instrument lifecycle events

 Note: Transaction types are grouped in sources and reside in scopes.
 For more information on the difference, see this article.

-In this example, we can call the SetTransactionType API as follows:
+We can call the SetTransactionType API as follows:

 curl -X PUT 'https://<your-domain>.lusid.com/api/api/transactionconfiguration/types/default/BondCoupon?scope=default'